zhaofengli/colmena/README.md

   };

   host-b = {
-    # Like NixOps and Morph, Colmena will attempt to connect to
+    # Like NixOps and morph, Colmena will attempt to connect to
     # the remote host using the attribute name by default.
 You
     # can override it like:
     deployment.targetHost = "host-b.mydomain.tld";